DaveatCor/Java-Masterclass-2025--130-Hours-of-Expert-Lessons/README.md

     1. What is null?
     2. Default values for field on classes
     3. What are getters and setters?
 Why should we use them?

+79. Setters, Object Creation, and OOP Practice
+    1. this keyword